-As at 31 December 2021 and 2020, the Group was in a net cash position (total borrowings were less than the total of restricted bank deposits and cash and cash equivalents).
+As at 31 December 2022 and 2021, the Group was in a net cash position (total borrowings were less than the total of restricted bank deposits, term deposits, and cash and cash equivalents).

 Consistent with others in the industry, the Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total equity of the Group as shown in the consolidated balance sheet.